-We thank Josh Coval, Andrei Shleifer, Tuomo Vuolteenaho and seminar participants at Harvard Business School and the Atlanta Finance Forum (Georgia Tech, Georgia State, and Emory Universities) for helpful comments.
+&lt;sup>\ We thank Josh Coval, Ken French, Anthony Lynch, Andrei Shleifer, Tuomo Vuolteenaho and seminar participants at the Atlanta Finance Forum (Georgia Tech, Georgia State, and Emory Universities), Harvard Business School, and the Texas Finance Festival for helpful comments.
 Financial support from the Division of Research of the Harvard Graduate School of Business Administration (Baker) and from the National Science Foundation (Stein) is gratefully acknowledged.
-The views expressed herein are those of the authors and not necessarily those of the National Bureau of Economic Research.